Best Mortgage Rates: How To Get The Lowest Rate

 - USDA mortgages may have lower interest rates, but you must live in a rural area to qualify for one.

-- Jumbo loans are riskier for lenders, so they can have higher interest rates, but depending on market conditions, you could have a jumbo loan with a competitive rate or even a lower-than-average rate.
+- Jumbo loans are riskier for lenders, so they can have higher interest rates.
+Depending on market conditions, you could have a jumbo loan with a competitive rate or even a lower-than-average rate.